frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-account.md

 * **Initial Sync Count**: Number of emails to sync the first time.

 #### Appending Emails To Documents
-This feature creates documents when an email is sent to a particular email account.
+* This feature creates documents when an email is sent to a particular email account.
 For example, you can append support@example.com to the Issue DocType.
 On doing this, whenever an email is sent to support@example.com, the system will create an Issue for it.
 Similarly if you link jobs@example.com, when emails are sent to jobs@example.com, a Job Applicant document is created.
+* If you want to enable Appending Emails to Documents for Custom DocTypes, you will have to enable it from DocType.
+Select **Allow document creation via Email** present in the Email Settings for DocType and then specify the fields in which you want the subject and sender to be appended to.
+This will show the DocType name in dropdown of **Append To** in the Email Account.

 Enable Automatic Linking in Documents will link emails to documents, to know more [click here](/docs/user/manual/en/setting-up/email/linking-emails-to-document).